mitranim/wordplay/readme.md

 outrangeous (such a stretch that it infuriates) © LJ

-bugfox (hunting down to squash it 🦊🐞) © M

 epithany (when you come up with a smart comeback quickly on the spot) © LJ

 pitfail © M